 Social Media Challenges: The Good, the Bad, the Ugly

 Is your teen on social media?
 Probably.
 Participation on popular platforms like Snapchat, TikTok, and Instagram is practically a prerequisite among the under-20 set.
-Digital screen time among teens has especially skyrocketed during the COVID-19 pandemic as they spend more time at home dealing with boredom.
+Digital screen time among teens has especially skyrocketed during the COVID-19 pandemic as they spend more time at home dealing with boredom and seek social interaction with peers online.

 Social Media Challenges: The Good